eendebakpt/oapackage/README.md

 Orthogonal Array Package
 ========================

-(version 2.4.4)
+(version 2.4.6)

-The Orothognal Array package contains functionality to generate and analyse orthogonal arrays, optimal designs and conference designs.
+The Orthognal Array package contains functionality to generate and analyse orthogonal arrays, optimal designs and conference designs.
 Features include generation of complete series of orthogonal arrays, reduction of arrays to normal form and calculation of properties such as the strength or D-efficiency of an array.
 For more information about the package see the page <http://pietereendebak.nl/oapackage/>.